Review of Data Basics

 For example, we can't use our current data to assess whether guests who stay at units with more bedrooms generally stay longer than guests who stay at units with fewer bedrooms.
 We could use our current data to assess whether units with more bedrooms generally require longer minimum stays for guests compared to units with fewer bedrooms.
 We also could modify our data to answer whether hosts who have more listings generally also have listings with more bedrooms than hosts who have fewer listings.

-Along with determining the size of the data (number of observations and number of variables), identifying the observational unit is the first step that I complete when understanding what is included in the data.
+Along with determining the size of the data (number of observations and number of variables), identifying the observational unit is among the first steps that I complete when understanding what is included in the data.

 Towards Thinking Critically about Data